daorti/PowerBIWorkshop/Module 0 - Exploring the portal/README.md

 ### Q&A question box.
 If you click in the dashboard you've just created importing the dataset, you can make queries in natural language, for example, you can ask:
+> Which manufactuer has the highest revenue in Quebec?

+Play with it and ask new questions!

 ![](/Module%200%20-%20Exploring%20the%20portal/Images/QandA.PNG)